Wahed Invest review

 Having launched in 2016, Wahed Invest is a newer robo-advisors — which is likely why we couldn’t find a Better Business Bureau (BBB) page for the company.
-Despite its lack of presence on the BBB, Wahed Invest is registered with the U.S. Securities and Exchange Commission (SEC) and its partner broker is a registered FINRA member.
+Despite its lack of presence on the BBB, Wahed Invest is registered with the US Securities and Exchange Commission (SEC) and its partner broker is a registered Financial Industry Regulatory Authority (FINRA) member.

-In the event that Wahed Invest goes under, funds are insured by the SIPC for up to $500,000.
+In the event that Wahed Invest goes under, funds are insured by the Securities Investor Protection Corporation (SIPC) for up to $500,000.

-Overall, Wahed Invest receives fairly positive feedback from its investors.
-As of July 2020, it doesn’t have a Better Business Bureau page but earns a TrustScore of 3.7 out of 5 on Trustpilot and a score of 4.2 out of 5 from Google reviews.
+As of March 2022, Wahed Invest doesn’t have a Better Business Bureau page but earns a TrustScore of 4.2 out of 5 on Trustpilot based on the feedback of 31 investors.
 It has no registered complaints with the Consumer Financial Protection Bureau.

-Its mobile app earns 4.5 out of 5 on Google Play after 1,383 reviews, with numerous reports of the app’s intuitive, easy-to-use interface.
-In the App Store, the app scores just 3 out of 5 after five reviews — although the negative feedback from iPhone users stems from difficulties registering for the app and doesn’t seem to reflect the performance of the app itself.
+Its mobile app earns 3.6 out of 5 on Google Play after 3,777 reviews, with plenty of praise for the app’s intuitive, easy-to-use interface but complaints of login errors.
+In the App Store, the app scores just 2.9 out of 5 based on 34 reviews.
+Investors complain of difficulties registering for the app and say the app’s user interface needs improvement.